JiangYuTS/DPConCFil/README.md

-# DPConFil
+# DPConCFil

 #### Introduction

-DPConFil: A Collection of Filament Identification and Analysis Algorithms
+DPConCFil: A Collection of Filament Identification and Analysis Algorithms

-DPConFil is a Python package for identification and analysis of filaments in molecular clouds.
+DPConCFil is a Python package for identification and analysis of filaments in molecular clouds.

 We sincerely welcome community contributions to its optimization.
 If you find an issue with the code, or would like to request additional features, please raise an issue in the repository or send me an email.
 Email: yujiang@pmo.ac.cn